mino-ali/Redmi-Note-12-Pro-Bootloader-Unlock/README.md

   (MTK) device.
 HOWEVER, this repository is made for and ONLY TESTED on "ruby" (Redmi Note 12 Pro / Pro+ / Discovery 5G).
 DO NOT attempt to use it with any other device!
-Otherwise, the author of this tool is NOT responsible for any damage, bricked devices, or hardware issues caused by it.
-Furthermore, the author is NOT responsible for any damage caused by misuse of the tool even on the same device.
+Otherwise, the author of this tool is NOT responsible for any damage, bricked devices, or hardware issues caused by misuse of it.
 Proceed entirely at your own risk!
 * DATA LOSS: Unlocking the bootloader performs a full factory reset.
 ALL photos, apps, files, messages, and settings will be permanently wiped.
 Back up your important files to your computer or cloud before proceeding!